devspace-sh/devspace/docs/pages/cloud/spaces/resource-limits.md

 ## Resource Limits

 Free spaces are limited in resources.
-In the free tier a space can use up:
+In the free tier a space can use up to:
-- 600m CPU limit (0 requests)
+- 600m CPU
-- 1Gi Memory limit (0 requests)
+- 1Gi Memory
-- 5Gi ephemeral storage limit
+- 5Gi ephemeral storage
 - 10Gi of persistent storage
 - 6 pods (max 3 container per pod)
 - 30 config maps